bruab/yourfirstthreeclients.com/_posts/2024-04-23-timing-is-everything-unfortunately.md

 title: "Timing is everything (unfortunately)"
 ---

-All the familiarity, trust, and good will in the world won't drive someont to hire you _until they need your help_.
+All the familiarity, trust, and good will in the world won't drive someone to hire you _until they need your help_.

 And the forces that converge to create that need are mostly outside your control.
 If you're a web designer, you can't _make_ a brand decide to redesign their site.
 If you're an audio producer, you can't _force_ an agency to launch a new podcast.